feature-sliced/steiger/README.md

 # Configuration

+Steiger is zero-config!
+If you don't want to disable certain rules, you can safely skip this section.

 Steiger is configurable via `cosmiconfig`.
 That means that you can create a `steiger.config.ts` or `steiger.config.js` file in the root of your project to configure the rules.
 Import `{ defineConfig } from "steiger"` to get autocompletion.

 ```ts